zub2/somfy-tools/README.md

 ### sdr-somfy-decoder

 A tool that can decode Somfy RTS frames either from a [rtl_sdr](https://osmocom.org/projects/sdr/wiki/rtl-sdr) device or from a rtl_sdr log.
-Alternatively, an IQ log (analytic signal) can be used.

 Example: